linode/docs/docs/guides/development/python/python-stacks/index.md

 You can see in the example above the two main stack operations: push and pop.
 These essentially mean "add" and "remove," respectively.
 However, the specific terms reflect that these actions have a bit more to them when it comes to stacks.

 - The *push* operation involves adding a new item to a stack.
 Push places the item at the end of the stack.
-This is important for stacks to work effectively, as newer items need to be consistently be removed first, before older items.
+This is important for stacks to work effectively, as newer items need to be consistently removed first, before older items.

 - The *pop* operation removes an item from the end of the stack.
 At the same time, importantly, pop returns the item removed.
 This lets you do something with each item as it gets removed.

 The last part with the pop operation is important for most stack implementations.
 The fact that pop returns the removed item lets you immediately start working with it.
 In the case of the undo stack example above, pop removes the "Type 'l'" item from the stack.
-But pop also returns that item so that we know what action to undo.
+But pop also returns that item so that the undo function can do something with it.

 ## How to Implement a Stack in Python